 Surveillance technologies infiltrating computer systems of human rights activists can result in their imprisonment or death.
-There will be a hearing on dual-use exports in the European Parliament, March 21, 2017.
+The EU needs to put greater emphasis on working with activists.

 New technologies are creating both opportunity and danger for human rights activists.
 Social media platforms, anonymization and encryptions tools, and widespread internet access are empowering activists to exchange ideas, document abuses, and disseminate information to wider audiences.
 On the flip side, governments are using surveillance technologies to target, prosecute, and silence activists.

 The European Union should breathe new life into its support of activists to help overcome the negative side effects of new technologies.
 The current EU strategy is focused on preventing surveillance technologies getting into abusive hands.
 On February 28, 2017, the European Parliament discussed a proposal for updated restrictions on dual-use exports (including surveillance technologies) that was drafted by the European Commission last year.
 The proposal recognizes that surveillance technologies are being used to “infiltrate computer systems of dissidents and human rights activists, at times resulting in their imprisonment or even death.”
 There will be a hearing on dual-use exports in the Parliament on March 21, 2017.

 The Wassenaar Arrangement